Search

 Connecting it all together

 Science talk aside, what does this mean?
 This means that Kava Nectar affects the brain as soon as we take a sip.
 The kavalactones and other goodness go into our stomachs and are absorbed into our bloodstream.
 From there, it travels through our bodies up into the brain, where it may increase the number of GABA receptors, and therefore, more GABA is released into the brain.
 It may also block other excitatory pathways that can cause anxiety.
-This is what creates the euphoric, calming effect we expect from kava.
+This is what creates the blissful, calming effect we expect from kava.

 * Please note that the majority of kava research pertains to kava extracts, which often undergo significant processing and may contain additional ingredients and fillers that can influence their efficacy.
 It is crucial to consider this distinction when reading about kava studies.
 To draw an analogy, enjoying natural kava as a beverage can be likened to experiencing a freshly brewed cappuccino, whereas kava extracts are akin in functionality to a caffeine pill.
 Both forms have their unique benefits and can cater to different preferences and needs.
 While it’s helpful to understand research on kava extracts, please view it critically and remember that natural kava offers a uniquely holistic experience.